 NASA / ESA / STSCI / W.JAFFE, LEIDEN OBS. / SCIENCE PHOTO LIBRARY NASA / ESA / STSCI / W.JAFFE, LEIDEN OBS. / SCIENCE PHOTO LIBRARY

 Evidence for a black hole at the core of a galaxy.
-Comparison between ground-based (left) and Hubble Space Telescope (HST) images of the galaxy NGC 4261.
-The ground view is a combination of optical (white patch) and radio images (red and yellow 'jets').
-The false-colour image at right is a view of the galaxy's core made by the HST.
-The 'doughnut' shape is thought to be a region of hot gas with a 300 light year wide inner disc of cool dust and gas.
-At the very centre is a bright 'hub', possibly the hot accretion disc of a black hole, emitting a V-shaped spray of material.
+False-colour visible light image of the core of galaxy NGC 4261 made by the Hubble Space Telescope (HST).
+The 'doughnut' shape is thought to be a region of hot gas with a 300 light year wide inner disc of cooler gas and dust.
+At the centre is a very bright object, possibly the hot accretion disc of a black hole.
+There is also a feint V- shaped region coming from the core which correlates well with the 'jets' from the galaxy seen at radio wavelengths.
+Such jets also support the idea of a black hole at the core.
 NGC 4261 is about 45 million light years from Earth.